 Water availability is of great concern, especially given the unknown future with climate change.
-Since Washington state freshwater resources are all allocated, there is concern that water rights leased or bought from elsewhere to initially fill closed-loop pumped storage systems could possibly create a deficit in agricultural water, domestic supplies, or a future need.
+Since Washington state freshwater resources are mostly already allocated, there is concern that water rights leased or bought from elsewhere to initially fill closed-loop pumped storage systems could possibly create a deficit in agricultural water, domestic supplies, or a future need.

 There is also a thought-provoking tension between the impacts of open-loop and closed-loop systems.
-Originally, pumped storage systems were all open-loop and had harmful effects on aquatic habitats and fish.
-The shift toward closed-loop systems may seem to have fewer impacts, yet more land is impacted when two reservoirs are constructed, and some of this land may be culturally important to Tribes or other community members.
+Originally, pumped storage systems were all open-loop, which had, and have, harmful effects on aquatic habitats and fish.
+The shift toward closed-loop systems may seem to result in fewer impacts, yet more land is impacted when two reservoirs are constructed, and some of this land may be culturally important to Tribes or other community members.
+Groundwater quality and quantity also may be more impacted by closed-loop systems.

-As one subject matter expert participant put it: the move away from open-loop PSH to closedloop PSH is a paradigm shift for the development community because of the differences in the greatest impacts from the different systems.
-Open-loop systems have impacts on aquatics, specifically salmon and other fish, while closed-loop systems are more of a land-based development, creating reservoirs on landscapes.
-Instead of the greatest impact being to the aquatic ecosystem, development of closed-loop systems now affects people and communities and those who have been living on these landscapes.
-Closed-loop has a holistic society impact, with environmental justice communities and potential benefits of new jobs, but it also impacts these same people and resources.
+As one subject matter expert participant put it: the move away from open-loop PSH to closed-loop PSH is a paradigm shift for the development community because of the differences in the greatest impacts from the different systems.
+Open-loop systems have impacts on aquatics, specifically salmon and other fish, while closed-loop systems seem to be more of a land-based development, creating reservoirs on landscapes.
+Instead of the greatest impact being to the aquatic ecosystem, development of closed-loop systems now affects people and communities and those who have been living on these landscapes, due to land impacts and potential water availability issues.